MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/whats-new/pwa.md

 Learn more about experimenting with Window Controls Overlay at [Experimental features in Progressive Web Apps (PWAs)](../how-to/window-controls-overlay.md).

-Register your origin for the **Web App Window Controls Overlay** trial at our [Origin Trials Developer Console](https://developer.microsoft.com/en-us/microsoft-edge/origin-trials/web-app-window-controls-overlay/registration/).<!-- temp keep /en-us, delete it later when omitting it ends up at right url -->
+Register your origin for the **Web App Window Controls Overlay** trial at our [Origin Trials Developer Console](https://developer.microsoft.com/microsoft-edge/origin-trials/web-app-window-controls-overlay/registration/).

 ### URL Handlers origin trial